Rory rides the pampas

 Gene Tierney (right) is the posh dame for whom Rory falls after he has rescued her by killing the Indian who has captured her and was carrying her off.
 Tierney looked a bit Nordic to be the sultry Teresa Chavez but she was certainly pretty.
 She had been, of course, Henry Fonda’s amour in Fox’s Fritz Lang-directed The Return of Frank James in 1940, and had also been Belle Starr opposite Randolph Scott the year after, but she only did three proper Westerns and Way of a Gaucho so was hardly a specialist.
 She rather daringly for 1952 falls pregnant by the gaucho before they are married.

 It was both produced and written by Philip Dunne, John Ford alumnus, who adapted the Herbert Childs novel.
-Dunne had adapted the Fenimore Cooper novel for the 1936 The Last of the Mohicans, the Randolph Scott one, and done it rather well too (it’s a dreadfully turgid book and Dunne managed to distill it down to all the good bits).
+Dunne had adapted Fenimore Cooper for the 1936 The Last of the Mohicans, the Randolph Scott one, and done it rather well too (it’s a dreadfully turgid book and Dunne managed to distill it down to all the good bits).
 But he didn’t do Westerns.
 He doesn’t do a bad job on Gaucho, though.

 As for director Tourneur (left), he was better known for atmospheric noirs and horror flicks but he’d debuted, Westernwise, with the excellent Canyon Passage, a very classy picture, and had done the semi-Western Stars in My Crown with Joel McCrea two years before Gaucho.
 He would go on to do Wichita and Stranger on Horseback, both also with McCrea, and he became a good Westernista.

 If you are a purist you probably won’t regard Way of a Gaucho as a Western and will therefore justifiably condemn it as unworthy of your attention.
 But if you have a slightly broader view of the genre I think you’ll enjoy it.
 It's actually a well-made picture.